Close Menu

 Is it easier and quicker to cook at home or should you choose your school’s meal plan?
 You can often save money with the dining hall option, which relieves even more stress and can open up more time away from work.

 How can you get regular activity in your schedule?
 Walking to class or biking to your job can absolutely help, but you might want to incorporate some mental-healing yoga or a fun game with others, too.
-Taking care of your mental health is just as important as staying active—if you’re looking for more structured support, check out these online therapy platforms that make it easier to access help on your schedule.
+Taking care of your mental health is just as important as staying active.
+If you’re looking for more structured support, check out these online therapy platforms that make it easier to access help on your schedule.

 6. Let Go of FOMO